Jaideep-C/CrecheManagementApp/README.md

-# WestPoint City Church
+# Creche Management App

 A new Flutter project for a Australian company.
+Where this Application provides a platform where the kids at the creche can add their profiles to a online NoSQL database.

 ## Getting Started
 For help getting started with Flutter, view our